mfcovington/read_counter/README.md

         † A custom prefix/suffix combo can be used to restrict input files ‡ If no sorting options are chosen, two files are output for each input (one sorted by sequence name and the other by # of counts)

+### Differences between `simple_counts.pl` and `counts_per_seq.pl`

+`simple_counts.pl` and `counts_per_seq.pl` are functionally similar to one another.
+The main differences are as follows:

+- Unique to `simple_counts.pl`:
+    - Potentially must faster, since alignment files can be analyzed in parallel
+    - Works for SAM files, in addition to BAM files
+- Unique to `counts_per_seq.pl`:
+    - Counts files can be sorted by number of counts, in addition to sequence name
+    - The number of unmapped reads is included in the counts file (labeled as as '*')
+    - Provides the option to consolidate related samples (e.g. multiple replicates of a sample)

 ## Summarize counts files